Bozo people

 The Bozo language, which belongs to the Soninke-Bozo subgroup of Northwestern Mande, have traditionally been considered dialects of one language though there are at least four distinct varieties.

 Aspects of Bozo culture took shape under the 10th century Ghana Empire, when the Bozo took possession of the banks of the Niger.
 The Bozo were the founders of the Malian cities of Djenné and Mopti.

-Though the Bozo are predominantly Muslim, they preserve a number of animist traditions as well.
+The Bozo are predominantly Muslim, they began to convert to Islam around the 14th century and were all Muslim by the 19th century.
+However, they preserve a number of animist traditions as well.
 Their animal totem is the bull, whose body represents the Niger and whose horns represent the Bozo fishing pirogues.

 A 2000 census counted the Bozo population of Mali to be 132,100.